Ng Ser Miang

-Ng Ser Miang, (黄思绵 (黃思綿, Huáng Sīmián); born 6 April 1949) is a Singaporean entrepreneur, diplomat, and retired sailor.
+Ng Ser Miang (born 6 April 1949) is a Singaporean entrepreneur, diplomat, retired sailor, and sports administrator.
 He founded Trans-Island Bus Services (now known as SMRT Buses) in 1982 and is a board member of Singapore Press Holdings.
-Since 1990, he has been the vice-president of the Singapore National Olympic Council, and since 2009, has served as a vice-president of the International Olympic Committee.
-In 2013, he was a candidate for the presidency of the International Olympic Committee, but eventually lost to Thomas Bach.
+Ng has been the vice-president of the Singapore National Olympic Council since 1990, and served as the president of the 2010 Summer Youth Olympics organising committee.
+From 2009 to 2013, and again from 2020 to 2024, he served as a vice-president of the International Olympic Committee.
+In 2013, he was a candidate for the presidency of the International Olympic Committee, but lost to Thomas Bach.
+Domestically, Ng was a Nominated Member of Parliament (NMP) from 2002 to 2005, and served Singapore as the Ambassador to Norway and Hungary under prime ministers Goh Chok Tong and Lee Hsien Loong.

 Early life

-Ng Ser Miang was born in 1949 in Swatow, China; his family moved to Singapore the same year, right before the proclamation of the People's Republic of China.
+Ng was born in 1949 in Swatow, China; his family moved to Singapore the same year, right before the proclamation of the People's Republic of China.
 He studied at the Serangoon Garden Government High School (now Serangoon Garden Secondary School and Dunman Government High School (now Dunman High School).
 While in high school, Ng was a Boy Scout troop leader and head prefect.
 During this time he also travelled to the United States for nine months with an American Field Service scholarship.
-While in the US Ng first developed an interest in sailing and learned the sport.
+While in the country, Ng developed an interest in sailing and learned the sport.

 After high school, Ng studied business administration at the University of Singapore (now the National University of Singapore) and graduated in 1971 with honours.
 While at university, in 1969, Ng won a silver medal at the Southeast Asian Peninsular Games as a part of the Singapore sailing team.
 Following his graduation, he completed his national service.